oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 {{?RFC8340}}.

-In adition to the terms defined in {{!RFC8519}}, this document makes use of the following terms:
+In addition to the terms defined in {{!RFC8519}}, this document makes use of the following terms:

-- Defined set: Refers to reusable description of one or multiple information elements (e.g., IP address, IP prefix, port number, ICMP type).
+- Defined set: Refers to reusable description of one or multiple information elements (e.g., IP address, IP prefix, port number, or ICMP type).

 # Problem Statement & Gap Analysis {#ps}

-## Suboptimal Configuration: Lack of Manipulating Lists of Prefixes {#ps-sets}
+## Suboptimal Configuration: Lack of Support for Lists of Prefixes {#ps-sets}

-IP prefix related data nodes, e.g., "destination-ipv4-network" or "destination-ipv6-network", do not allow manipulating a list of IP prefixes, which may lead to manipulating large files.
-The same issue is encountered when ACLs have to be in place to mitigate DDoS attacks (e.g., {{?RFC9132}} when a set of sources are involved in such an attack.
+IP prefix related data nodes, e.g., "destination-ipv4-network" or "destination-ipv6-network", do not support handling a list of IP prefixes, which may then lead to having to support large numbers of ACL entries in a configuration file.
+The same issue
+is encountered when ACLs have to be in place to mitigate DDoS attacks (e.g., {{?RFC9132}} when a set of sources are involved in such an attack.
 The situation is even worse when both a list of sources